EmberLynn/ArkanoidClone/README.md

 2. (DONE)Display final score at end of game and provide option to restart or quit
 3. (DONE)Add continue screen between levels
 4. (DONE)Add High Score list to start screen (save top 10 scores of all time)
-5. Add a system of scaling difficulty (example, blocks take multiple hits):
+5. (DONE)Add a system of scaling difficulty (example, blocks take multiple hits):
     - With this, I will add sprites (or something) to blocks to exibit level of damage
 6. Add Roguelite elements to game:
     - Example.
 Choice or upgrade after each screen -- a pro that comes with a con?